sagieppel/MatSim-Generator-Generate-image-of-random-materials-on-ranodm-objects-with-Blender/README.md

 # Additional parameters
-In the “Input parameters” of "Main" DatasetGeneration  script (last section of the script) "NumSimulationsToRun" determines how many different environments to render into images (How many different images will be created).
+In the “Input parameters” of "Main" DatasetGeneration  script (last section of the script) "NumSimulationsToRun" determines how many different sets to render.